Corporate Services

 The role of the director may be that of an administrative or an operational nature according to the requirements of the client.

 Similarly, to this service our corporate department offers company secretary services to clients.
 The role of the company secretary is mainly to keep minutes of statutory legal obligations and adhere to statutory obligations in accordance with the Companies Act.
+As company secretaries, we will maintaining statutory records and ensuring seamless execution of changes according to the company’s bylaws and legal requirements.

 Statutory Records & Company Register Documents